sam-val/mini_wallet_exercise/README.md

 [link]:https://documenter.getpostman.com/view/8411283/SVfMSqA3?version=latest

 Written in Django and Django REST Framework.
+Run locally with sqlite3.
 I tried to follow the requirments as close as possible.
 ## Installation

 0. Install Python3